Quuxplusone/blog/_posts/2024-12-08-should-expected-be-nodiscard.md

 LLVM/Clang's own `llvm::Expected` and `llvm::Error` have been marked `[[nodiscard]]` [since October 2016](https://github.com/llvm/llvm-project/commit/8659d16631fdd1ff519a25d6867ddd9dbda8aea9).

+Niall Douglas's `boost::outcome::result` has used `[[nodiscard]]` since at least May 2017.
+This is briefly noted in [P0762 "Concerns about `expected<T,E>` from the Boost.Outcome peer review"](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0762r0.pdf)
+(October 2017), although I don't know if that paper was ever discussed by WG21.

 I added `[[nodiscard]]` to [martinmoene/expected-lite](https://github.com/martinmoene/expected-lite), and found that its test suite is still green after that patch.